The Nicaragua Journal

 We do not beat that.

 Concepción is shaped like a perfect cone.
 By that, I mean that the entire route is uphill.
 By that, I mean if you’re not mimicking a Stairmaster, you’re on all fours trying to move forward without tumbling backward.
-The terrain changes drastically, going from packed dirt, to humid jungle, to exposed and windy, to deep, loose sand.
+The terrain changes drastically, going from packed dirt, to humid jungle, to exposed and windy ridgelines, to deep, loose sand.
 Then you get to the very top, where there’s nothing but volcanic rock laying an unclear path that shoots straight up towards the sky through vapor and the stench of sulfur until you get to the crater, which, if you get too close, will kill you.

 I slip and fall on the descent twice as often as I stop and relieve my burning legs on the way up.
 Five seconds of sleep and a few nuts glued together with dark chocolate has not made for an optimal performance and I’m starting to feel like my nine miles a day on the streets of Brooklyn are equal to approximately nine steps on the hardest hike in Nicaragua.
 I shed a few discreet tears in some particularly challenging moments, and, in others, I look back at my guide and wonder aloud if most people stumble this often.
 We make it back to the main road at around six hours and, as we sit and wait for our taxi, my guide looks at me and says, “You are strong, you are fast, you are in good shape.”

-Later, I order pizza from a restaurant in Santa Cruz that delivers straight to the hotel, a novelty in this country that I can’t pass up.
+Later, I order pizza from a restaurant in Santa Cruz that delivers straight to the B&B, a novelty in this country that I can’t pass up.
 But also, because I want to spend as much time alone in this cabin as I can.
 I message the WhatsApp number from the menu on my desk and all the responses come back in Spanish, which I translate on Google and respond to in English.
 We go back and forth like this until the deal is sealed.
-An hour later, the delivery man shows up with my pie and I pay him the equivalent of $8 USD.
-Remembering when my guide named the exact cabin I’m staying in and asked if I’m sleeping here alone, I yell, “Pizza’s here!” to no one as he walks down my stairs.
+An hour later, the delivery man shows up at my door and I pay him the equivalent of $8 USD.
+Remembering when my guide somehow named the exact cabin I’m staying in and asked if I’m sleeping here alone, I yell, “Pizza’s here!” to no one as he walks down my stairs.
 I binge the whole thing so the jungle critters won’t come for my leftovers and pass out.